Thomas-Walker-Lynch/DA2X/README.md

 # TM2x

-This is just a dynamic array for C along with an iterator.
-The 2x refers to the fact that the allocation is doubled each time the array expands.
+This is a dynamic array for C, along with an iterator.
+The 2x refers to the feature that the allocation is doubled each time the array expands.

 This is a version of the expanding tape as described in the tm library also in this repo.
 Hence the name, Tape Machine 2x.